ngxson/hobby-framework-battery/README.md

 # Framework Laptop battery tuning service on Linux (Intel 12th)

 **IMPORTANT NOTICE**: This service is in very early development phase and can be unstable.
 Currently, I can only test it on Fedora 36.
+It should also work on Ubuntu.

 Support only Framework Laptop with **Intel 12th gen** CPU.

+This is **not** a replacement for `tlp`.
+It is recommended to use this service with `tlp`.

 ## Install